daviddelusenet/react-workshop/README.md

 React is component based and uses the [JSX](https://jsx.github.io/) language to define these components.
 Also it uses ES6 which you need to compile back to ES5 when you want to use your code in a production environment.

-All in all, React is **really powerfull** library.
+All in all, React is **powerfull** library suitable for a multitude of projects.

 ## React advantages

-React has a lot of advantages but also some disadvantages.
+React has a lot of advantages but of course also some disadvantages.
 Let's go through some of the advantages first.

 - **React makes it easy to reuse code**

   Since React is component based it's quite easy to reuse a component, especially when you use a pattern like [this](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+This prevents code duplication and makes it easy to build up pages with already existing components.

 - **React is a open-source library**

   Open-source projects have a lot of benefits.
 For example, it's easier for the community to build additional tools.
-Also the quality of the projects code itself will be good since there are a lot of open-source contributors working on the project.
+Also the quality of the projects code itself will be better since there are a lot of contributors working on the project.

+  If you would like to read more about open-source software in general you can read [this](https://opensource.com/article/17/8/enterprise-open-source-advantages) and [this](https://www.zivtech.com/blog/benefits-open-source-software).

 - **React has a big community**

-  React is the most popular JavaScript library at the moment.
-This means the React community is really big which leads to a lot of questions/tutorials online.
-When you encounter a problem during your React development you can probably find the answer to your problem on Stack Overflow (or somewhere else on Google).
+  React is the most popular JavaScript library of its kind at the moment.
+This means the React community is really big which leads to a lot of questions/tutorials/examples online.
+When you encounter a problem during your development process you can probably find the answer to your problem on Stack Overflow or somewhere else on the internet.

-- **React uses a lot of JavaScript functionality but doesn't force you to use it aswell**
+- **React uses a lot of JavaScript techniques but doesn't force you to use it aswell**

   As mentioned before, React uses JSX and ES6.
-This isn't mandatory tho.
+Using these techniques isn't mandatory though.
 If you don't want to use JSX then don't.
 The same goes for ES6 since there's also a ES5 version of React.

-  Besides all of this, React uses a lot of navite JavaScript functionality.
-So that means when you're getting better with React you're also getting better with JavaScript in general.
+  Besides all of this, React also uses a lot of navite JavaScript functionality to get things done.
+So that means when you're learning React you're also becoming a better JavaScript developer in general.

 - **React can update the DOM fast because of the Virtual DOM**